Chubek/chubek/README.md

 I enjoy doing systems programming, especially systems automation, web automation, machine learning, deep learning and general programming.
 If you give me a project and tell me "DO IT!"
 I will find a way to do it.

 I am a somehow-freelancer somehow-employee somehow-contractor with my friend Felix Quinque.
-I also work with Mr. Herman Jacons at Cherry.
+I also work with Mr. Herman Jacobs at Cherry.
 I sometimes collab on projects with my friend Tanami Muller.

 Over the years I have racked up a cute sum of projects.
 Let me run you through some of them.